-A passion for fashion and makeup can extend beyond your hobbies and pave the way for a career in the makeup industry.
-There are many types of professional makeup artists ranging from those that work in department or cosmetics stores, to those that work as freelance makeup artists for weddings, events, or fashion shoots, as well as professionals that work in film, theatre, and cinema by designing the looks of different characters.
+Do you have a passion for fashion and makeup?
+Did you know that passion can extend beyond your hobbies and pave the way for a career in the makeup industry?
+There are many professional makeup artists ranging from those who work in department or cosmetics stores to those that work as freelance makeup artists for weddings, events, or fashion shoots.
+There are even makeup professionals that work in film, theatre, and cinema by designing the looks of different characters.

-However, choosing to become a professional makeup artist will take more than just passion and creativity — it will take practice, education, certification requirements, and some savvy business know-how.
+However, becoming a professional makeup artist will take more than just passion and creativity — it will also take practice, education, certification requirements, and some savvy business know-how.
 Read on to discover what it takes to become a professional artist in the makeup industry.

 Research and Practice

 The first steps towards finding your passion in the makeup industry are studying, researching, and practicing!
 If you are still a high school student, you might choose specific classes to prepare you for beauty school.
 This might be art and design courses, anatomy, theatre, or even speech and creative writing.
 Having basic skills and knowledge that help you understand the industry, the body, and how to communicate can help you during your career.